 Crunchy, sweet bell peppers pack a punch of nutrients in every bite.
-These versatile veggies originated in South America and, because of their ability to adapt well to different climates, they were quickly cultivated and adopted into various cuisines worldwide, according to CABI.
+These versatile veggies originated in South America and, because of their ability to adapt well to different climates, they were quickly cultivated and adopted into various cuisines worldwide.

-Bell peppers are available in a range of colors; red, orange and yellow peppers are sweeter while green and purple peppers have a slightly bitter flavor.
-Red bell peppers are actually green peppers that have been allowed to ripen on the vine, making them sweeter!
-The widely-used spices paprika and pimento are both prepared from bell peppers as well.
+Bell peppers are available in a range of colors — red, orange and yellow peppers are sweeter while green and purple peppers have a slightly bitter flavor.
+Red bell peppers are actually green peppers that have been allowed to ripen on the vine, making them sweeter.
+The widely-used spices paprika and pimento are both prepared from bell peppers.

 Often thought to be a vegetable, bell peppers are technically fruits since they are produced from a flowering plant and contain seeds.
-Whatever you choose to call them, bell peppers are a smart and delicious way to get a nutrient boost, packing in an impressive array of health benefits in every bite.
+Whatever you choose to call them, bell peppers are a smart and delicious way to get more nutrients.

 Bell Pepper Nutrition Facts